l-sandoval/deploy-java/README.md

 2. Add the environment variables, to do so select the `Run` tab in your IDE and then `edit configuration` for the Local.java file, this might vary depending on the IDE you are using.

-## Lambda function parameters
+## Lambda function parameters for report generation
-The following parameters used in the function invocation:
+The following parameters used in the function invocation to generate reports:

 * `reportsToBeGenerated`: Array of strings with the names of the reports to generate.
 * `environments`: Array of strings with the names of the environments to which the reports belong.
 * `xmlFiles`: Object with the xml path to generate each report.
 * `generationDate`: Datetime when report generator was called.
 Used in the folder structure.
 * `reportPeriodDate`: Report year and month.
 Used for the folder structure.